What to Look for When Choosing a First Fork

 First Fork: Handle Size

 Eating with a fork is a developmental milestone that can be frustrating for your toddler, especially if you offer a fork that is difficult for them to hold on to.
 Choose a fork with a short, fat, round silicone handle that supports their whole palm.
-When I teach toddlers how to hold the handle of a fork, I practice using the Play Mat or Mini Play Mat.
-That way they can practice holding the fork and piercing food six times (since the flower compartment has six spaces to place food in).
+When I teach toddlers how to hold the handle of a fork, I practice using the ezpz Mini Feeding Set.
+This set includes a first fork (Mini Fork) and a suction plate (Mini Mat).
+This adorable plate provides a stable base to help toddlers learn to pierce food safely and successfully.
 This playful practice makes motor planning to the mouth ezpz!

 Features of a First Fork: short, fat, round handle that supports their whole palm